Alien501/CoalWorks-Web/README.md

-# CoalWorks
+# MineWorks
-CoalWorks provides a digital platform to address the issues faced in manual shift handovers and safety management.
+MineWorks provides a digital platform to address the issues faced in manual shift handovers and safety management.
 The software integrates with the current Statutory and non-statutory log formats and adheres to DGMS guidelines.
 It combines web and app-based platforms with AI and IoT technologies to streamline mining operations.

 **Key Capabilities:**